VenexCon/100-days-of-code/log.md

  ## Day 17 28th February 2022

   Began learning about CSS Grid and howand where to implement Grid vs Flex.
 I have now completed all the CSS lessons and subsequnetly have moved onto the projects section.
 I shall complete the projects but look to ammend the content to a more relevant discipline.
 I am also going to change the kayout of my website to encorportate CSS grid and then choose the most appropriate.

+  I have completed FreeCodeCamps project 1 on creating a tribute poage with 10/10 passes, this took me roughly 2-3 hours to finish with all tests passed.